18F/analytics.usa.gov/developer.md

 - treasury  _([example](https://api.gsa.gov/analytics/dap/v1/agencies/treasury/reports/site/data?api_key=DEMO_KEY1))_
 - veterans-affairs  _([example](https://api.gsa.gov/analytics/dap/v1/agencies/veterans-affairs/reports/site/data?api_key=DEMO_KEY1))_

+## Filtering on domain
+For the `site`', `domain`, `download`, and `second-level-domain` reports you may use the `domain` route, to only return results by domain.

 ## Query params

 The following query params are supported to work with the data:

 - `limit`: Limit the number of data points that are rendered.
 The default is 1000 and the max is 10,000
 - `page`: Pages through the results.
 If the limit is set to `1000`, using `page=2` will render the 1001st through 2000th data point.
+- `after`: Limit the results to in dates on or after the date specified.
+Expects YYYY-MM-DD.
+- `before`: Limit the results to in dates on or before the date specified.
+Expects YYYY-MM-DD.